Sorry John Legend You’re Not Invited!

 He spoke with E!
 News’ Miriam Isa and said while laughing, “I don’t know if I was invited!
 I didn’t see my name on the tweet.
 I think it might be just the ladies.”

-The stunning model did mention on Twitter after being asked what one can do to join the club that it would be an easy process, “I think you just get the book and read, my dude/dudette ” Kim added that everyone was invited to join the club.
+The stunning model did mention on Twitter after being asked what one can do to join the club that it would be an easy process.
+“I think you just get the book and read, my dude/dudette,” Kim noted, adding that everyone was invited to join the club.

-Kim Kardashian and Chrissy Teigen announced that they would be working together on a book club along with hairstylist, Jen Atkin.
-They hadn’t said what their book club would be called but they mentioned that their club would start on Monday- that is today.
+Kim Kardashian and Chrissy Teigen announced that they would be working together on a book club along with hairstylist Jen Atkin.
+They hadn’t said what their book club would be called, but they mentioned that their club would start on Monday- that is today.
 The book club may be on Kim’s app.

-Kim had initially asked her 50 million followers on twitter what books they could recommend as she loves to read before falling asleep and needed a new book.
+Kim had initially asked her 50 million followers on Twitter what books they could recommend as she loves to read before falling asleep and needed a new book.

-While some speculated as to why she selected the book, with reference to her robbery experience in Paris, her sister Kourtney Kardashian stated otherwise by mentioning on twitter that her sister had talked about it for 15 years.
+While some speculated as to why she selected the book, with reference to her robbery experience in Paris, her sister Kourtney Kardashian stated otherwise by mentioning on Twitter that her sister had talked about it for 15 years.

 JOIN US https://t.co/5yy4Js5Xma